CudaText-addons/cuda_scope_description/readme/readme.txt

 works for C and C++ lexers.
-list of lexers is configurable so you can add other C-like lexers: call menu item "Options / Settings-plugins / Scope Description / Config" and edit key "lexers" in the file settings/plugins.ini, section "scope description". comma-separated list of lexer names.
+list of lexers is configurable so you can add other C-like lexers: call menu item "Options / Settings-plugins / Scope Description / Config" and edit key "lexers" in the file settings/plugins.ini, section "scope_description". comma-separated list of lexer names.

-must be activated via menu item in the "Plugins / Scope Description" menu: "Toggle ON/OFF"
+initial enabled-state of plugin is also the option in that file (settings/plugins.ini). if disabled, plugin must be activated via menu item in the "Plugins / Scope Description" menu.

 supports 2 modes of display:
 a) mode "using gaps" - shows signature in the inter-line gap.